 The perfect blend of IT and OT

-While 81 percent of manufacturers say that harnessing all of their data is a challenge, more are beginning to unite information technology (IT) and operational technology (OT) to upgrade their infrastructure, creating an enhanced digital thread.
+While many manufacturers are prioritizing the challenging collection of all of their endpoint and production data, more are uniting information technology (IT) and operational technology (OT) to upgrade their infrastructure, creating an enhanced digital thread.

 Manufacturers are seeking solutions that stretch from one edge of their network to the other.
-Here, where the cloud meets the digital factory, data generated from IoT-connected equipment and other endpoints is stored at the network edge where it can be accessed in near real-time.
+And where the cloud meets the digital factory, data generated from IoT-connected equipment and other endpoints is stored at the network edge where it can be accessed in real time.
 During peak production periods, data is onsite.
-When things slow down, it’s uploaded to the cloud.
+When production slows down, it’s uploaded to the cloud.
 This solution resolves the need for costly data centers while also enabling manufacturers to access and analyze aggregated mission-critical information as it’s needed.

 Faster access to data

 Imagine – the infrastructure is in place and the network is cybersecure.
 What does this mean for the digital factory?
 Industry 4.0 manufacturing means that with machine-to-machine communication and more visibility into production, manufacturers can utilize real-time data access to keep the factory moving.
 For example, sensor-based alerts help reduce downtime.
 This enables manufacturers to shift from preventative to predictive maintenance by managing this data better between the network edge and the cloud.

 Want to see how it all works?
-Check out MxD (Manufacturing x Digital), a research factory in Chicago used to test and demonstrate new and emerging technologies.
+AT&T Business is collaborating with MxD (Manufacturing x Digital), a research factory in Chicago used to test and demonstrate new and emerging technologies.
 At this facility, we highlight some of the benefits for IoT in manufacturing.
-This experience shows how AT&T IoT Video Intelligence can used to monitor several elements of production – conveyor belt speed and production accuracy, monitor older equipment temperatures and maintenance, and monitor inventory levels and location, all designed to optimized production, enhance safety, and keep production moving forward.
+This experience shows how AT&T IoT Video Intelligence can used to monitor several elements of production – conveyor belt speed and production accuracy, older equipment temperatures and maintenance, and inventory levels and location, all designed to optimized production, enhance safety, and keep production moving forward.